AbhishekSidhawat/Sales-Target-Analysis-by-Excel/README.md

 o	Clear and clean visualization layout for easy understanding

 # What I Learned
-•	How to clean and organize data in Excel
+•	How to clean and organize data in Excel<br />
-•	Using formulas to calculate totals and percentages
+•	Using formulas to calculate totals and percentages<br />
-•	Applying conditional formatting to highlight performance
+•	Applying conditional formatting to highlight performance<br />
 •	Creating an interactive dashboard to visualize the data